ppy/osu-wiki/wiki/Skinning/osu!/en.md

 - Overrides `hitcircle.png` for the start of the slider, if skinned.
 - This element is the hitcircle for the end of the slider.
 - This element fades in before completing and expands when completed.
-  - If [Hidden](/wiki/Game_modifier/Hidden) mod is enabled, this will fade in before completing and only fade out.
+  - If [Hidden](/wiki/Game_modifier/Hidden) mod is enabled, this will Fade In before completing and only fade out.
 - Should be a circle.

 ---